 Contact lens wearers

-You should not wear contact lenses whilst using many types of eye drops or ointments.
+You should not wear contact lenses whilst using many types of eye drops.
 Check with your doctor or pharmacist.
 It is often the preservative in the drops that may cause problems.
 Some types of drops are available without preservative, which are suitable for contact lens wearers.